Post-training for Deepfake Speech Detection: Experiments

 \subsection{Experimental conditions}

 We used wav2vec 2.0 and HuBERT of various sizes pre-trained on a variety of data shown in Table~\ref{tab:results} for post training and evaluation.
-The training data was sampled dynamically by grouping files of similar durations and zero-padding them to form mini-batches.
+Speech files originally designated for validation in their respective datasets are used for best model selection, and the remaining files are used for model learning.
+The training data was sampled dynamically by grouping files of similar durations and zero-padding them to form mini-batches~\cite{speechbrainV1}.
 Files longer than 13 seconds were randomly trimmed to durations between 10 and 13 seconds during training.
 We also used RawBoost with its best configurations from~\cite{tak2022_rawboost} as a data augmentation method.
 For the testing, all files were kept at their original durations without augmentation.

 The maximum batch duration is set to 100 seconds for all models except the largest one, \texttt{XLS-R-2B}, which has a maximum batch duration of 50 seconds.
 We performed validations every 100k mini-batches (steps).
 All the experiments used an AdamW optimizer~\cite{loshchilovDecoupled2019} with the value of weight decay set to 0.01.
 Except for \texttt{HuBERT-XL} (which uses a learning rate of 5e-6), all models were optimized with the learning rate linearly increasing to 1e-7 over the first 80k steps and then linearly decaying in steps of 800k to 0, at which point the training stopped.
 This allowed \texttt{XLS-R-2B} to be updated with over 90\% of the training data at least once, while other models saw most of the training data twice.
 All experiments were conducted with the same random seed on eight NVIDIA H100 GPUs.